 - Kobach helped create the National Security Entry-Exit Registration System (NSEERS), a Muslim registry program launched under the Bush Administration and later disbanded.

-- The Kansas Secretary of State told a group of Republicans gathered in Manhattan for their 2017 state convention that he had been advising President Trump on methods to overcome federal court rulings blocking the administration’s first executive order related to the ban on travel from seven Muslim majority countries.
+- The former Kansas Secretary of State told a group of Republicans gathered in Manhattan for their 2017 state convention that he had been advising President Trump on methods to overcome federal court rulings blocking the administration’s first executive order related to the ban on travel from seven Muslim majority countries.

 - Kobach spoke at the annual white nationalist Writers’ Workshop in 2015.
 The event is organized by Tanton’s white nationalist publishing house The Social Contract Press.